-“The Big 4” are the 4 accounting firms that account for 80 percent of all business auditing done in the United States, and a sizable portion of professional services relating to global finance.
-Furthermore, they offer competitive and comfortable salaries for everyone, including entry level positions, making them the dream job for those pursuing accounting or finance.
+“The Big 4” are the 4 public accounting firms that account for 80 percent of all business auditing done in the United States in addition to a sizable portion of professional services relating to global finance.
+Furthermore, they offer competitive and comfortable salaries for all of their employees, including entry-level positions, making them the dream job for those pursuing accounting or finance.

 #1: Deloitte Salary Information

-Over time, Deloitte absorbed a number of smaller firms.
-Consequently, these services firm acquisitions helped lead them to their success as the number one firm in the world.
-Through mergers and complete buyouts, Deloitte, also known as Deloitte LLP or Deloitte & Touche LLP, became a very powerful firm capable of offering a very generous salary for prospective employees.
+Over the course of their existence, Deloitte absorbed a number of smaller firms.
+Consequently, these services firm acquisitions helped lead them to their success as number one of the big four accounting firms in the world.
+Deloitte, also known as Deloitte LLP or Deloitte & Touche LLP, is a very powerful international firm capable of offering a very generous salary for prospective employees.

-There are a couple of things you can do to ensure you get the average Deloitte employee starting salary, which is in the range of $45,000 to $60,000 annually.
-It is helpful to enroll in a university program run by Deloitte.
-On the other hand, a new hire with less experience with accounting firms, or one who isn’t from an urban location like London or New York, should expect a lower salary, but with yearly promotions and advanced certifications.
-Over time, this is sure to change over time for any competent CPA or auditor on their payroll.
+In order to ensure you receive the higher end of the average Deloitte employee starting salary, which is in the range of $45,000 to $60,000 annually, it’s helpful to enroll in a university program run by Deloitte.
+On the other hand, a new hire with less experience with accounting firms, or one who isn’t from an urban location like London or New York, should expect a lower salary.
+However, with yearly promotions and advanced certifications, this is sure to change over time for any competent CPA or auditor on their payroll.

 #2: PricewaterhouseCoopers Salary Information

 With an average annual profit of $31 billion and more than 180,000 employees, PricewaterhouseCoopers is the number two accounting company in the world.
-They are the fifth largest privately owned company in the United States which makes them a solid choice for aspiring accountants.
-A PricewaterhouseCoopers starting salary would be in the range of $48,000 to $68,000 for a position as an accounting associate.
+Furthermore, they are the fifth largest privately owned company in the United States, making them an even more solid choice for aspiring professionals.
+A PricewaterhouseCoopers starting salary is in the range of $48,000 to $68,000 for a position as an accounting associate.

-Things that can influence your salary at PwC are location and prior experience.
+Aspects that can influence your salary at PwC are location and prior experience.
 Like Deloitte, this company is centrally located in New York City, so working in the city ensures a higher salary.
 If you start as an intern with PwC or if you have completed a training program, your starting CPA salary is also likely to be higher.
-Both Deloitte and PricewaterhouseCoopers features a robust training program, but only PwC offers their programs free of charge to employees.
+Finally, both Deloitte and PricewaterhouseCoopers feature a robust training program, but only PwC offers their programs free of charge to employees.

 #3: Ernst & Young Salary Information

 In 1989, Arthur Young & Company and Ernst & Ernst merged to make the number three accounting company in the world today: Ernst & Young.
-With annual profits around $26 billion, Ernst & Young have really improved from their past struggles these recent years.
-Their main office is in London, but they have locations all over the globe.
-The average starting CPA salary is in the range of $40,000 to $63,000 for an entry level position.
+With annual profits of around $26 billion, Ernst & Young have experienced astounding revenue growth despite some challenges throughout their lifespan.
+Their main office is in London but they have locations all over the globe.
+The average starting CPA salary is in the range of $40,000 to $63,000 for an entry-level position.